• Skip to primary navigation

 It’s no secret that baking with fruits in season makes a treat taste SO much better.
 That’s why I love making desserts like this cherry crumb cake!
 As a trained pastry chef I love to make the most out of each seasons produce.

 Cherries give baked goods such a wonderful flavor.
 They’re tart and sweet at the same time, with a delicate flavor that is both unique and refreshing.
-They’re perfect in pies and cobblers, and of course cakes!
-This cherry coffee cake is one of my favorites.
+They’re perfect in pies and cobblers, and even in black forest brownies!
+Try these cherry cupcakes with cherry frosting, for another fun cherry dessert recipe!

 If you want to change it up you can try my banana coffee cake, my apple coffee cake or even my rhubarb coffee cake!